Junior doctors join anti-quota stir; Services hit in Delhi Hopitals

 ''All the operations have been affected.
 Even the emergency services.
 The Government so far failed to take note of our demand .... we have been forced to take this step,'' he added.

 The Indian Medical asociation (IMA) has also come out in support of the agitating students, asking them to oppose the proposal.

 Reviving their protest against the Government's proposal, hundreds of medical students marched towards the Prime Minister's office today, halting noon hour traffic in Central Delhi and forcing police to use water cannons and teargas shells.

 Surrounded by riot police, the students blocked traffic on the Rajpath when stopped from progressing towards the PM's North Block office.
-Soon, they were bundled into 13 police buses and taken to the Connaught Place, Chanakya Puri and Tughlaq Road police stations.
+Almost 300 students were taken into custody to the Connaught Place, Chanakya Puri and Tughlaq Road police stations.

 ''Arjun Singh Down, Down'', they shouted in unison against the Union Human Resources Minister as police aimed the water cannons at them.
 Later, police also lobbed teargas shells to push them back.

 A police spokesman said nearly a dozen policemen were injured and taken to hospital due to ''violence indulged in by the students''.
 According to Amitasha Sinha of Lady Hardinge Medical College, 20 students were injured when police rained lathis at them.